-- In the unlikely event that you connect the projector to a DVD player and the projected picture displays wrong colors, please change the color space.
-See "Changing Color Space" on page 30 for details. - If no signal is detected after establishing the connection, turn off the Quick Auto Search function in the SOURCE menu.
-See "Switching input signal" on page 30 for details.
+In the unlikely event that you connect the projector to a DVD player and the projected picture displays wrong colors, please change the color space to a suitable selection (RGB/YUV).
+See "Changing Color Space" on page 29 for details.